finos/datahelix/docs/DeveloperGuide.md

 * If a change is made to existing class implementations and a test does not exist, then a test should be added

 [JUnit (Jupiter)](https://junit.org/junit5/docs/current/user-guide/) is used for unit and integration tests.
-This document shows [an outline of how unit tests should be written within DataHelix](./developer/JUnitCookbook.md).
+The [JUnit Cookbook](./developer/JUnitCookbook.md) shows an outline of how unit tests should be written within DataHelix.

 [Cucumber](https://cucumber.io/) is used for behaviour driven development and testing, with [gherkin](https://docs.cucumber.io/gherkin/)-based tests.